doziestar/server_forge/README.md

 2. Add or modify functions as needed.
 3. Update the `main.rs` file if you've added new high-level functionality.

+## Documentation

+ServerForge is documented using Rustdoc.
+To generate the documentation: [Documentation](https://crates.io/crates/serverforge)

 ## Contributing

 Contributions to ServerForge are welcome!
 Please follow these steps: